Combating Psoriatic Arthritis Flares With Food

 I don’t believe there is one diet that fits all.
 Any chronic condition, like psoriatic disease, can affect two people very differently.
 Therefore, it’s hard to give an exact list of the foods that will help everyone fight off a flare.
 However, during these times, there are some general foods or food groups which tend to be better for you and foods we should all avoid for overall health.

-_As a guideline, one may consider steering clear of: _
+As a guideline, you may want to consider steering clear of:

 We should do our best to avoid these foods regularly, but especially when we’re in a flare.
 Why?
 Because we need to help cut down the overall inflammation in our bodies.
 The best thing we can do for this is to create an environment where our immune systems can calm down and regain control of what they should be doing.
-Until science gives us the magic key to accomplishing that feat, we can help support our bodies by giving it the fuel it needs to thrive.
+Until science gives us the magic key to accomplishing that feat, we can help support our bodies by giving them the fuel they need to thrive.

-There are so many phytonutrients in fruits and vegetables it can seem like a no brainer to turn to these foods.
-By supplying our body with the nutrients it needs to do its job, we’ll better equip our bodies to get over the flare more quickly.
+There are so many phytonutrients in fruits and vegetables, it can seem like a no brainer to turn to these foods.
+By supplying our bodies with the nutrients they need to do their job, we’ll better equip our bodies to get over flares more quickly.

 Make a smoothie.
-Grab some fruit, coconut water and chia seeds!
-If you want to help balance out the smoothie, feel free to add some greens or celery.
-A smoothie will not only pack an energy punch, but will fill you up and help you in your flare.
-Coconut water replenishes your electrolytes, chia seeds fight inflammation and raw fruits and vegetables flood your body with awesome nutrients!
+Grab some fruit, coconut water, and chia seeds.
+If you want to help balance out the smoothie, add some greens or celery.
+A smoothie will not only pack an energy punch, but will also fill you up and help you fight your flare.
+Coconut water replenishes your electrolytes, chia seeds fight inflammation, and raw fruits and vegetables flood your body with awesome nutrients!
 Keep in mind to add smoothies to your diet in moderation, to avoid overloading on natural sugars or high-carbs.

 The most important fact to remember during a flare is that you’ll get through it!
 Look at your track record: you’ve made it through 100 percent of the challenges you’ve encountered so far in life.
 This one will be no different!
 Honor yourself, make the best possible choices you can and allow your body to rest.

-If you’re looking for more information to help you determine exactly what foods are good and bad for you, I’d suggest you check out this post on how an elimination diet can help your psoriatic disease.
+If you’re looking for more information to help you determine exactly what foods are good and bad for you, I’d suggest you reading this article on how an elimination diet can help your psoriatic disease.